squon66/fullstack_boilerplate/SOLUTION.md

 - I chose localStorage over Cookies because it can hold more data.
 I would need to add some kind of expiry logic so data didn't stick around too long and force a refresh.

 - I attempted to save quiz data and status for multiple quizzes which seemed necessary and allows more "quiz status" UI.

-- Edge cases
-    - There's a chance that a user goes directly to quiz page before root page so perhaps better to get quiz data on app load instead on root page so it's availabel everywhere

 ## (If you didn't go with the boilerplate) Notes on design/architecture and rationale